 How does it work?

 Rate limiting focuses on a connecting client and their IP address.
-The following measures are available for tracking client requests for rate limiting:
+The following measures can be used to track client requests for rate limiting:

 - Concurrent connections